 The deck was refined over the years, but in truth, all the SP25s from the first to the fourth (which surfaced in 1974) were largely the same.
 The mk1 and mk2 were semi-automatic designs, whereas from the mk3 fully automatic operation was standard.
 There were various minor stylistic changes too, and the tonearm received some revisions; the first two incarnations of the SP25 had detachable headshells whereas after this Garrard used a fixed shell with a detachable slider.
 This was designed with convenience in mind, and certainly wasn’t as good from a sound quality point of view as the SME types that many rivals began to adopt.
-From the mk5, launched in 1975, it got a J-shaped armtube and rounded underslung counterweight, presumably in a bid to make it look more contemporaneous with the Pioneer PL-12D and its ilk.
+From the mk5, launched in 1975, it got a J-shaped armtube and rounded underslung counterweight, presumably in a bid to make it look more contemporaneous with the then mighty Pioneer PL-12D and its ilk.
 In truth, this arm was less impressively made than the earlier variants.

 The other key change to the SP25 was the drive system.
 Let’s not forget that Garrard was highly accomplished at making motors, and all SP25s up to and including the mk4 got idler drive.
 When new and working properly this was decently speed-stable and gave a gutsy, powerful sound that wasn’t too dissimilar to the new generation of direct drives, aside from being a little less slick and quiet in operation.
 The mk5, again following the PL-12D, acquired belt drive, and like its tonearm it wasn’t a runaway success.
 It was a little quieter and more refined in operation, but for many the mk4 sounded better.
 From the SP25/IV onwards the plinth was more swish with the then obligatory smoked dustcover, whereas earlier variants had been clear.